Let’s cut right to the chase: The United States is the global leader in supplier diversity.

 Supplier diversity in the rest of the world is a 21st-century movement, arising from decades of progress in the U.S. The UK was the first non-U.S. country to pass legislative action addressing business equality.
 The Local Government Act of 2000 outlined the responsibility that local authorities have to promote the social, economic, and environmental well-being of their communities through diverse procurement practices.
 France followed suit in 2006 with socially responsible public procurement best practices, and soon other European countries were joining the movement to ensure equality throughout the supply chain.

 None of these mandates were tied to government contracts, however.
 Unlike in the U.S., where federal contractors must track and report diversity spend and meet spend goals, the EU does not require the same commitment in exchange for lucrative government contracts.

-The EU took another step in the right direction with a 2014 directive mandating corporate transparency with regard to business and supply chain partnerships, which has caused many EU companies to devote more attention to issues such as sustainability, social and community impact, and diverse procurement practices.
+The EU took another step in the right direction with a 2014 directive mandating corporate transparency with regards to business and supply chain partnerships, which has caused many EU companies to devote more attention to issues such as sustainability, social and community impact, and diverse procurement practices.

 Canada has had a formal minority supplier organization—the Canadian Aboriginal and Minority Supplier Council (CAMSC)—since 2004, but it was only in 2018 that the Canadian government had announced a new social procurement initiative that will provide greater transparency into federal procurement practices, and more opportunities for underrepresented populations to participate in the supply chain.